Best MBA Colleges in Singapore

-With an economy above $300 billion, Singapore has established its rich potential as a gateway to markets in Asia-Pacific with an overseas presence, so it’s no wonder that its MBA universities features in the top of FT ranking.
-MBA is the most sought after courses in Singapore that opens a wide array of opportunities.
+With an economy above $300 billion, Singapore has established its rich potential as a gateway to markets in Asia-Pacific with an overseas presence, so it’s no wonder that its MBA universities feature in the top of FT ranking.
+MBA Colleges in Singapore are the most sought after than any other degree.
+It opens a wide array of opportunities.
 It fosters a start-up ecosystem to encourage economic activity and investment for MBA students who aspire to be entrepreneurs.
 An MBA salary in Singapore is varies not only on the specialization and experience but also on the chosen industry.

 Talk to Our Experts and find out how we can 3x your Admit Chance

-Furthermore, the top business schools in Singapore have academic partnerships with overseas institutions like the Wharton School in Philadelphia, Georgetown University, and UC Berkeley.
+Furthermore, the top MBA colleges in Singapore have academic partnerships with overseas institutions like the Wharton School in Philadelphia, Georgetown University, and UC Berkeley.
 Some universities might have MBA entrance exams.
-Such a vast network coupled with a business-friendly environment helps MBA graduates in Singapore enjoy high employability rates with a number of the world’s leading businesses where one can expect to make up to 90,000 to 180,000 USD a year.
+Such a vast network coupled with a business-friendly environment helps graduates of MBA in Singapore enjoy high employability rates with a number of the world’s leading businesses where one can expect to make up to 90,000 to 180,000 USD a year.

 • The total fee is around $56,455.

 • MBA Salary in Singapore is $161,168 after completing the degree.

 • A bachelor’s degree with minimum 2 years of full-time post-graduation professional experience.

 • A GMAT with a minimum of 600 points or equivalent GRE result.